iterative/dvc.org/static/docs/commands-reference/repro.md

   reproduce `A` first and then `B` even if `B` was previously executed with the same inputs from `A` (cached).
 It might be useful when we have a common dependency among all stages and want to specify it once (for the stage `A` here).
-For example, if we know that all stages - `A` and below - depend on `requirements.txt`, we can specify it only once in `A` and omit in `B` and `C`.
-To be precise - it reproduces all descendants of a changed stage, or the stages following the changed stage, even if their direct dependencies did not change.
+For example, if we know that all stages (`A` and below) depend on `requirements.txt`, we can specify it only once in `A`, omitting it in `B` and `C`.
+To be precise , it reproduces all descendants of a changed stage or the stages following the changed stage, even if their direct dependencies did not change.
 Like with the same option on `dvc run`, this is a way to force stages without changes to run again.
 This can also be useful for pipelines containing